csci3155/pppl-lab1/README.md

 ## Repository Organization

-In the directory that you want your project files, clone this repository to your local machine using the following command:
+In the directory that you want your project files, clone this repository to your local machine.
+You can determine the clone URL by clicking `Clone or download` in the Github interface.

-    $ git clone -b lab1 https://github.com/bechang/pppl-labs.git lab1
+    $ git clone <your .git URL>

 In this document, the